Closed-form solutions for VIX derivatives in a Legendre empirical model: Introduction

+Regarding the valuation of VIX derivatives, \citet{mencia2013valuation} conduct an extensive empirical analysis of various pricing models before, during, and after the 2008-2009 financial crisis.
+Their findings suggest that a process for the log of the observed VIX combining central tendency and stochastic volatility reliably prices VIX derivatives, while also revealing a significant risk premium that affects the long-run volatility level.
+In a complementary study, \citet{zhu2012analytical} present a closed-form, exact solution for pricing VIX futures in a stochastic volatility model with simultaneous jumps in asset price and volatility processes, demonstrating that the Heston stochastic volatility model performs well for VIX futures pricing.

+In actual operation, multi-parameter calibration is sometimes a difficult thing.
+When optimizing, there are often no solutions or unstable situations.
+For example, the well-known 3/2 model, the calibration usually involves three parameters and it is usually difficult to calibrate, for example, \citet{gudmundsson2019calibration}.

-Although several models have been developed to capture stochastic volatility, they each have their shortcomings.
-For example, the Heston model assumes that the volatility process is a Cox-Ingersoll-Ross (CIR) process that stochastically reverts to a constant, but verifying the rationality of this constant can be difficult.
-Additionally, this assumption is inflexible since the constant may vary in different periods.
-To address these issues, we propose a new model that relaxes the constant reverting assumption and instead assumes that the volatility process converges to its invariant distribution.
+In this paper, we propose a new model that relaxes the constant reverting assumption and instead assumes that the volatility process converges to its invariant distribution.
 In the theory of Markov processes, a Markov process that has an invariant distribution will converge to that distribution under certain conditions.
 By assuming that the VIX process is a Markov process and that its empirical distribution is close to its invariant distribution, our model can capture the dynamics of the VIX index more accurately than traditional models.
 This idea is inspired by the Metropolis-Hastings algorithm, which generates a sequence of samples from a target distribution by constructing a Markov chain whose stationary distribution is the target distribution.
 If the proposal distribution is designed appropriately, the Metropolis-Hastings algorithm can converge to the desired invariant distribution.
 Another famous statistical method that uses this idea is the Gibbs sampler, which is a special case of the Metropolis-Hastings algorithm where the proposal distribution is replaced with the conditional distributions of each variable given the other variables.
-For more information on the Metropolis-Hastings algorithm and the Gibbs sampler, we refer the reader to \cite{SAGX}.
+For more information on the Metropolis-Hastings algorithm and the Gibbs sampler, we refer the reader to \citet{SAGX}.